• facebook

 • Perform test migration.

-After completing all the tasks on the pre-migration checklist, proceed with the migration process.
-For a streamlined migration experience, consider utilizing a professional Office 365 Migrator tool.
-Once all the desired data has successfully migrated to the Office 365 destination, it’s imperative to ensure that you diligently complete the tasks outlined in the subsequent checklist for post-migration activities.
+Once all the tasks in the pre-migration checklist are completed, perform the migration.
+You can use professional Office 365 Migrator tool to perform this task easily.
+After migrating all the desired data migrated to the Office 365 destination, ensure that the tasks in the next provided checklist (post-migration) are completed.

-The mailboxes migrated to the Office 365 account must be allocated licenses promptly, as they will become disabled after 30 days without a license assignment.
-To ensure long-term usability, it is strongly advised to assign licenses to these mailboxes as soon as possible.
+The mailboxes migrated in Office 365 account must be assigned licenses as it will get disabled after a period of 30 days without any license assignment.
+So, for long term use, it is recommended to assign licenses to mailboxes as soon as possible.

 Another important post-migration task is to configure Autodiscover DNS records in Office 365.
 Doing this would help the users to connect their user mailboxes to Outlook email clients as well as other mobile clients.

-After confirming the successful migration of mailboxes to your Office 365 account, assigning licenses, and ensuring everything functions as intended, you can proceed with decommissioning the old on-premises Exchange Server.
-However, it is recommended to undertake this decommissioning process only when no future synchronization with the source is anticipated, and the permanent migration to the target environment has been fully completed.
+Once you are confirmed that the mailboxes have successfully moved to your Office 365 account, have assigned licenses, and everything is working fine, then you can decommission the old on-premises Exchange Server.
+However, it is suggested that you decommission it only when no synchronization is expected in the future with the source, and permanent migration to target is accomplished.

 This feature in Kernel Office 365 Migration helps users to get an estimate about the time needed to perform the migration (based on the size of data added for migration).
 It also displays information like Total Folders, Total items, Total size, Network Speed, and Migration Speed.